sunchain-fr/Ansible-Fabric-Starter/README.md

 Assumed that 1 physical (or virtual) host will serve one organisation, so **only multi-host deployment is supported** by this tool.

 ## Quick overview:
-* Hyperledger Fabric v1.4
+* Hyperledger Fabric v1.4.1
 * TLS enabled on all configurations
-* kafka and solo orderers are supported
+* etcdraft, kafka and solo orderers are supported
 * CouchDB and LevelDB peer database supprted
 * Configurable amount of organisations
 * Configurable amount of channels